 Where I live, in Sweden, these shifts are huge.
 The dark season is DARK, with a sun that barely makes it above the horizon, and in the summer, barely sets at all.
 Living with this kind of darkness can be challenging, but it can also be beautiful and meaningful.
 Even a bit magical.

 Because darkness is more than the abscense of light.
 It can be a nurturing presence, an invitation to slow down and look inwards.
 To notice things we don’t see when it’s light.
-The starlight, the shadow world.
+The starlight, the shadow world, the way our senses sharpen when we can’t rely solely on our eyesight.
 It can be so very restful – if we heed that invitation.
 But we rarely do.
 It’s not built into our culture to let the changes of seasons affect our lives like that, to allow for slow periods, for hibernation and gestation.

-Well, you know my thoughts on this.
-Our culture has got it all wrong and I want to do it differently.
+Well, you know how I feel about that.
+I want to do it differently.
 Celebrating the winter solstice is part of it.

-And I know Christmas is around the corner.
+I know Christmas is around the corner.
 The last thing you might want is another thing on your to do-list.
 But it doesn’t have to be like that.
-It can be simple, a noticing, a conscious slowing down and noticing.
+It can be simple.
+A noticing, a conscious slowing down and noticing.

-It can be a moment in the evening when the house is quiet, to turn off the lights and light a candle.
+It can be a moment in the evening when the house is quiet when you turn off the lights and light a candle.
 A moment spent pondering what you’re leaving behind in the dark, and what you’re inviting in as you move into the light.

-So, this is what will happen in our home tomorrow:
+So, this is what will happen in our home on the 21st: